-- -Contestants who are training more than 1 dog must select one dog to show in showmanship.
-If more than one dog is entered in an obedience class, each dog must have a separate handler for the long sit and down exercises.
-The extra handler does not need to be a 4-H member.
-Only dogs handled completely by the 4-H'er will be eligible for high scoring award. - -General Livestock Requirements apply unless otherwise noted. -Before entering the show area all owner/handlers must show evidence that their dog has been vaccinated against at least the following diseases: distemper, rabies, and Parvovirus.
+- -General Livestock Requirements apply unless otherwise noted.
+Before entering the show area all owner/handlers must show evidence that their dog has been vaccinated against at least the following diseases: distemper, rabies, and Parvovirus.
 We strongly advise that dogs also be vaccinated against Hepatitis/Adenovirus, Kennel Cough, Leptospirosis, and Coronavirus. - -Members must be neat and clean Any shoe with a back is acceptable (ballet flats, boots, work boots or sneakers are acceptable).
 Shoes should be clean stay away from neon or brightly colored apparel.
 For ESE Qualifying classes-Green pants or skirts with a white polo shirt or button up.
 For Non-ESE Qualifying classes-Black or tan bottoms, can be no shorter than three (3) inches above the knee with a white top.
 Over the Clover classes-Anything appropriate and neat. - -Females in season will not be allowed to be shown.
 (If this should happen, contact the 4-H Office to see if there are other 4-H Fairs you can participate in this season to qualify for E.S.E.) - -Dogs should have a slip collar or martingale collar for Showmanship.
-For obedience, a slip, martingale, or buckle collar is acceptable.
-For agility, dogs may only be run with a buckle collar that is properly fitted and will not get tangled or caught in anything.
-Even if participating in off lead agility, a buckle collar must be worn.
+For Obedience, a slip, martingale, or buckle collar is acceptable.
+For Agility, dogs may only be run with a buckle collar that is properly fitted and will not get tangled or caught in anything.
+Even if participating in Off Lead Agility, a buckle collar must be worn.
 Coordinator's decision is final.
-We want all dogs to have fun and be safe. - -Owners or handlers entering their dogs in any portion of the agility class do so at their own risk, agree to be responsible for their own dog's safety, and agree to assume responsibility for any damage caused by them, or by their dogs.
-They also agree to abide by these regulations. - -All classes will be judged first using the Danish System, followed by placing rosettes where applicable. - -All owners/handler entering the fairgrounds are responsible to keep their dogs under control at all times.
+We want all dogs to have fun and be safe. - -Owners or handlers entering their dogs in any portion of the Agility class do so at their own risk, agree to be responsible for their own dog's safety, and agree to assume responsibility for any damage caused by them, or by their dogs.
+They also agree to abide by these regulations. - -All classes will be judged first using the Danish System, followed by placing rosettes where applicable. - -All owners/handlers entering the fairgrounds are responsible for keeping their dogs under control at all times.
 Dogs must be on leash, unless properly crated or being judged.
 Dogs are allowed only in designated areas.
 Dogs are not allowed in livestock barns.